Dzh-16/FLASH-Viterbi/README.md

 For detailed instructions, refer to the **README.Usage** section.

 In addition, we provide the original Python implementations of the baselines for reference in the **Base_line\Python implementations** directory.
 All baseline algorithms are integrated into **Baseline.py**, where you can run the code to obtain the time and memory consumption for each algorithm.
 These metrics are saved in the current folder as a `.txt` file.
 Due to the complexity of memory usage in the decoding algorithms,  we provide detailed memory consumption, including the memory used by variables during decoding, the memory required for the final output paths, and the maximum memory usage during BFS operations for algorithms involving BFS.

+### Hardware Implementations

+In addition to the software-based implementations of the Viterbi algorithm, hardware-accelerated versions are also available.
+These implementations are written in Verilog and are designed to run on the Vivado 2019.2 platform.

+#### 1. `FLASH_BS_viterbi_hw.bit`

+Hardware implementation of the basic FLASH Viterbi algorithm, performing full state-space decoding.

+#### 2. `FLASH_viterbi_hw.bit`

+Hardware implementation of FLASH Viterbi with dynamic Beam Search for faster decoding and lower memory usage.